-In this recipe we are going to learn how to make lip balm using the green needles.
-High in vitamin C, they make a delicious fresh tea (I am partial to Douglas fir tea) that is also a great stimulating expectorant for congested mucus in the lungs.
+In this recipe we are going to be using the green needles.
+High in vitamin C, they make a delicious fresh tea (I am partial to Douglas-fir tea) that is also a great stimulating expectorant for congested mucus in the lungs.

-Nourish your lips with this festive holiday lip balm.
-This slightly tinted homemade lip balm will protect your lips from the harsh elements of winter while smelling like the rich and resinous boughs of an evergreen tree.
-For the carrier oil you can use jojoba oil, almond oil, grapeseed oil, or apricot kernel oil.
+Nourish your lips with this festive holiday homemade lip balm.
+It will protect your lips from the harsh elements of winter while smelling like the rich and resinous boughs of an evergreen tree.
+For the carrier oil you can use jojoba oil, almond oil, grape seed oil, or apricot kernel oil.

 What you’ll need…